Hypertension may well be the medical term given for high blood pressure, but there is another name that is sometimes used – “The Silent Killer”.

 Withings has a great range of devices that include fitness trackers, smartwatches, connected scales, a smart thermometer and more.
 It was also one of the first to bring a connected BPM to market.
-With BPM Core, the French outfit is, once again, breaking new ground.
+With BPM Core, the French outfit has, once again, broken new ground.

 Honoured with a CES Innovation Award, the device functions as a BPM, ECG and digital stethoscope.
 ECG is used to identify atrial fibrillation (AFib), a serious form of irregular heart rhythm that can lead to heart failure and is a major risk for stroke.
 The digital stethoscope can provide early detection of valvular heart disease.
 The condition is characterized by damage to one of the four heart valves and may require surgical intervention.

-The ability to monitor all three conditions (high blood pressure, atrial fibrillation and valvular heart disease), with one product definitely sounds like a game changer.
-You’ll essentially get a complete heart health checkup in 90 seconds.
+The ability to monitor all three conditions (high blood pressure, atrial fibrillation and valvular heart disease), with one product is definitely a game changer.
+You essentially get a complete heart health checkup in 90 seconds.

 For now BPM Core is only available for purchase in Europe.
-US availability is expected later this year.
+US availability is expected soon.
 You can check out our full hands-on review on this link.

 Omron is one of the most established brands on the home BPM market today.
 The company boasts an almost bewildering range of several dozen monitors for sale – the majority of which are for use on the upper arm.
 Omron devices are consistently ranked as the USA’s most trusted home BPM suppliers and in terms of world sales they have sold over 100 million blood pressure units.